Investing Insights

 What Is an Economic Moat?
 5 Types With Real Examples (2026)

-The 5 economic moat types — network effects, switching costs, brand, cost advantage, intangibles — with real-world stock examples and the financial fingerprints (ROIC, gross margin, FCF conversion) that prove a moat is real.
+The five moat types, network effects, switching costs, brand, cost advantage and intangibles, with real stock examples and the financial fingerprints (ROIC, gross margin, FCF conversion) that prove a moat is real.

 ·9 min read